 - Meet with SRC advisor in hall during office hours

-- Be a first-year student majoring in biochemistry, biological science, chemistry, geology, microbiology, physics, mathematics, undecided science and engineering, undecided science, pre-pharmacy, pre-medical or pre-dental in the College of Science or be a first-year student majoring in coastal environmental science in the College of the Coast and Environment
+- Be a first-year student majoring in biochemistry, biological science, chemistry, geology, microbiology, physics, mathematics, undecided science, pre-pharmacy, pre-medical or pre-dental in the College of Science or be a first-year student majoring in coastal environmental science in the College of the Coast and Environment

 - Enroll in at least two courses offered through the SRC in both the fall and spring

 - Placement will depend on ACT/SAT scores, Dual Enrollment Credit, IB/CLEP, and AP credit